symfony/symfony-docs/security/login_link.rst

                 // ... send the link and return a response (see next section) }

-            // if it's not submitted, render the "request" form return $this->render('security/request_login_link.html.twig');
+            // if it's not submitted, render the form to request the "login link" return $this->render('security/request_login_link.html.twig');
         }